snayp/qa-blog/content/home/tags.md

 active = true  # Activate this widget? true/false
 weight = 120  # Order that this section will appear.

-title = "топ 10 тем"
+title = "топ 10 тегов"
 subtitle = ""

 [content]
   # Choose the taxonomy from `config.toml` to display (e.g. tags, categories)
-  taxonomy = "тема"
+  taxonomy = "tags"

   # Choose how many tags you would like to display (0 = all tags)
   count = 10